The Last Bike Race Before COVID – Togwotee Winter Classic

 Note: A week after the race the coronavirus struck our small Wyoming town and I found myself quarantined due to a low white blood cell count.
 I take the virus seriously and strived to strike the right tone with this post.
 Little did any of us know but the race was a last hurrah, and the best day ever.

 Togwotee Winter Classic Fatbike Race.
 To race or not to race?

 Reboot or Re-booty?
 Read on!
 Or at least scroll to the end for the butt-grab photo.

 I attributed it to the adjunctive therapy that I take to prevent my breast cancer from coming back.
 I was also trying to do too much.
-I think my body is still recovering from the siege of breast cancer treatment.
+I think my body was still recovering from the siege of breast treatment.